aqnemo32/project_f1_dah/README.md

 LESS IMPORTANT

-The file named functions has all the functions used for the iminuit_test.ipynb, analysis.py and iminuit_probfit_test
+The files iminuit_test.ipynb, iminuit_probfit_test.ipynb are not relevant to the results of the project (they are just test files where I worked on learning and appluing iminuit and iminuit alongside probfit